nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all entries in facility list: `clearf`

-Clears all entries from the address book.
+Clears all entries from the facility list.

 Format: `clearf`